 - Select the personal protective equipment required for a given action option; and

-- Develop a plan of action, including safety considerations, consistent with the local emergency response plan and the organization's standard operation procedures, and within the capability of the available personnel, personel protective equipment and control equipment.
+- Develop a plan of action, including safety considerations, consistent with the local emergency response plan and the organization's standard operation procedures and within the capability of the available personnel, personnel protective equipment, and control equipment.

 Implement the planned response to favorably change the outcome consistent with the organization's standard operating guidelines and safety considerations by completing the following tasks:

-- Perfom the duties of an assigned hazardous materials branch position within the local incident management system (IMS);
+- Perform the duties of an assigned hazardous materials branch position within the local incident management system (IMS);

-- Don, work in, and doff appropriate personal protective clothing, including, but not limited to, both liquid splash and vapor-protective clothing with appropriate respiratory protection; and
+- Don, work in, and of appropriate personal protective clothing, including, but not limited to, both liquid splash and vapor-protective clothing with appropriate respiratory protection; and

-- Perform the conrol functions identified in the plan of action.
+- Perform the control functions identified in the plan of action.